javierv/swissfork/README.markdown

 TODO
 ----

-* Byes.
+1. Byes.
-* Colour preferences (for chess tournaments).
+2. Colour preferences (for chess tournaments).
-* API to manage a whole tournament and not just a round.
+3. API to manage a whole tournament and not just a round.
+4. Import and export files coded in the FIDE Data Exchange Format.
+5. Pairings checker.
+6. Random Tournament Generator.